Netflix/falcor-hapi/README.md

       handler: {
           falcor: {
               routes: routes,                                         // Your routes
-              cacheRoutes: true,                                      // Wether to cache your routes, default to true
+              cacheRoutes: true,                                      // Whether to cache your routes, default to true
               options: {debug: true},                                 // Option to give to Falcor router
               initialize: function() {                                // Optional initialize method this.foo = this.req.payload.meaningoflife || 42;